WildGums/WildGums.OpenSource/src/orc.controls/animatedgif.md

 This is simple control infinitely animate `GIF` images on its surface without blocking main UI thread.
 <br />Inherits from [System.Windows.Controls.Image][1].

-This control is very useful in wait dialogs.
+This control is very useful for wait dialogs.

 ## Properties